Myers hits slam, solo shot in Padres’ 14-5 win vs Rockies

+SAN DIEGO (AP) — “Slam Diego” is back, and Mike Clevinger was the beneficiary en route to his first win with the Padres.

-SAN DIEGO (AP) — Wil Myers homered twice, including San Diego’s seventh grand slam of the season, Austin Nola hit a three-run shot and Mike Clevinger was impressive in his home debut for the Padres, who routed the Colorado Rockies 14-5 Tuesday night.
+Wil Myers homered twice, including San Diego’s seventh grand slam of the season, Austin Nola hit a three-run shot and Clevinger was impressive in his home debut for the Padres, who routed the Colorado Rockies 14-5 Tuesday night.

+Clevinger gave up a three-run home run to Nolan Arenado just four batters into the game, but the Padres got it all back, and more, in the bottom of the inning.

+Clevinger even wore a “Slam Diego” headband during his postgame Zoom call with the media.

 The Padres, cruising toward their first postseason appearance since 2006, won their third straight and for the seventh time in nine games.